juaneortiz1/WebSocketSecurity/README.md

     - Manages client connections, broadcasts drawing updates to all connected clients.
     - Implements Spring Security for user authentication and authorization.
     - Utilizes MongoDB to store user credentials and authentication data.
+    - Built with a TDD approach to ensure high-quality and maintainable code.

 2. **Frontend (ReactJS):**
     - Provides a user-friendly interface for drawing.